 For example, you can choose for your Hero web part to be tiles or layers.
 Then, within that choice, you can choose how many tiles or layers.
 For each tile or layer, the user clicks and fills in what text, picture, title, or link goes in that layer.
-By following through to completion, the user creates a nice looking, well-spaced, size-adjustable, mobile ready site… all without a single line of code.
+By following through to completion, the user creates a nice-looking, well-spaced, size-adjustable, mobile-ready site… all without a single line of code.

 Easier To Use, Easier to Share

 Using the Modern SharePoint Experience is also easier.
-The new modern search experience automatically customizes and adjusts itself based upon what users did previously.
+The new modern search experience automatically customizes and adjusts itself based on what users did previously.
 A user that continually interacts with spreadsheets from accounting will find those results above other documents from different departments.

 Another advantage of the Modern SharePoint Experience is the ability to use Office 365 group permissions.
-Unlike Active Directory (AD) group permissions, which are typically managed by IT, Office 365 group permissions allow for the ongoing, dynamic granting and removing of lower level permissions within a SharePoint site or Team page.
+Unlike Active Directory (AD) group permissions, which are typically managed by IT, Office 365 group permissions allow for the ongoing, dynamic granting and removing of lower-level permissions within a SharePoint site or Team page.

 With the Modern Experience, even a single user can be granted access to a site without being added to a group.
 Adding people to the group or a SharePoint resource can be done from the Site Permissions inside the settings of SharePoint itself.
 Also, Office 365 groups enable the site to use Teams, Planner, and Outlook within SharePoint.